 When there is not much happening in the garden it is a great time to get creative.
 Even better if you can create an art piece in the garden as well as something that has a function.
 That got me thinking about trellising.

 One of the easiest trellis to create is the bamboo poles and string arrangement.
-If you know someone who has bamboo growing in their garden, its a very cheap option.
-To get a few seasons use from your bamboo, take it out of the garden when your summer crop has finished and store in a dry place.
+If you know someone who has bamboo growing in their garden, it's a very cheap option.
+To get a few seasons of use from your bamboo, take it out of the garden when your summer crop has finished and store it in a dry place.